Meeting your budget & criteria

 Do you dislike yard work?
 Maybe a condo or townhome would be a good fit.
 Have kids and want a fenced yard?
 A typical detached residential home may be on your wish list.

 The right house may not be right for you if it’s in the wrong location.
-Will your commute be reasonable?
+Will your commute be reasonable if you work in downtown Portland?
 Is the school district important?
 Do you want a green space nearby or need the ability to walk to shops and restaurants?
 How important is highway access?

 Tour Homes That Meet Your Criteria